Junior LEARN to ROW courses

-We are pleased to announce our October Half Term KRC Junior 'Learn To Row' courses
+We will announce our next 'Learn To Row' courses here

 Introduction to the rowing stroke on the indoor rowing machine or "ergo"